pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

   someone of something, or try to convince them that your genre-savvy plan is safer.
 - Freak em out, Hot.
 When you intimidate another person.
-- Read a person, Cool.
+- Figure em out, Cool.
 When you try to assess another person.

 Certain items in possession can add modifiers to these rolls.
 If you have a weapon, you may add +1 to an Intimidate roll, for instance.
 If you're trying to